doorooful/CapstoneProject-Afterwards/README.md

 **2. Error Conversion**
     By selecting detected errors to be converted, user can get clean data effectively.
-> Suported options are followings:
+> Supported options are followings:
     automatic conversion, manual conversion

 **3. Result Visaulization**